 So what can you do to make a change?
 Really every little step helps.
 You don’t need to go crazy and start buying all sorts of “reusable/recyclable” stuff.
 All that means is you are consuming more when the idea is to consume less.
 Definitely say NO to plastic bags and carry your own reusable bag wherever you go.
 You never know when you might need it.

 But look around your home and see what you can reuse instead of buying a trendy new “eco-friendly” product to do what you already have the tools for.
 Why buy bamboo cutlery when you already have traditional metal cutlery in your drawer?
-Why buy a reusable coffee cup when you already have china cups in the cupboard?
+Or buy a reusable coffee cup when you already have china cups in the cupboard?
 Why spend money on something that you don’t need?

 Be inventive.
 If you buy wine in a box, don’t throw away the bladder when it’s finished.
 Blow them up to make great travel pillows or floaty toys for the kids in the pool.
 Use a yoghurt tub for planters for your seedlings if you have a garden.
 Or make a bird feeder from them.
 Grow an avocado from seed with toothpicks and a plastic pot.
 It’s good for your stomach and your soul.